 Times subject to change.

-9:30AM - Unloading Watercraft at Hoboken Cove Community Boathouse
+Unloading Watercraft and Check-in at Hoboken Cove Community Boathouse

 Athletes should follow the instructions below to get your watercraft to the race site.